 You can also have panic disorder without experiencing many panic attacks.
 If you live in constant fear of a panic attack, you may also qualify for a panic disorder diagnosis.
 In those cases, your anxiety may resemble generalized anxiety disorder, but the fear, in this case, is known.

 Have you taken my free anxiety test yet?
-It's the best way to start treating your symptoms and learning how to control anxiety.
+It's the best way to start figuring out your symptoms and learning how to control anxiety.

 4: Specific Phobias